 Debunking the myth

-All members of the care team (PDF), including nurses, credentialed medical assistants (MAs), or non-credentialed staff members can enter orders in the EHR, as requested by the physician.1 Additionally, there is no Medicare EHR incentive program that requires CPOE.
-Clinical and clerical staff can pend orders or send orders per the physician’s instruction (i.e. as conveyed verbally or through written checklist), as long as this is consistent with state and institutional policies.
+All members of the care team assisting with documentation, including nurses, credentialed medical assistants (MAs), or non-credentialed staff members can enter orders in the EHR, as requested by the physician (e.g., conveyed verbally or through written checklist), in a manner consistent with state and institutional policies.
+Additionally, there is no Medicare EHR incentive program that requires CPOE.

 Regulatory clarification